garrandall/popular-music-data/tracks/i-can-see-clearly-now-jimmy-cliff.md

 It's gonna be a bright (bright)
 Bright (bright) sunshiny day

-(Ooh...)
+(Oh...)
 Look all around, there's nothing but blue skies Look straight ahead, there's nothing but blue skies

 I can see clearly now the rain is gone